 You won’t get the type of top-tier protection from the elements we discussed above, but it will protect you from UV rays, and it’s pretty good at airing itself out.
 Also, with a height of over 6-foot-2, it should fit anyone not trying out for the NBA.

-One thing’s for sure, bringing any kind of camp shower along for the ride is better than having no shower at all.
+One thing’s for sure, bringing any kind of camp shower along for the ride is better than having no way to rinse off at all.
 Still, there are a few main factors that separate the wheat from the chaff.
 Here are some criteria you should consider before whipping out your credit card:

 I get it, turtling a massive space hog sucks big time.
 Still, you probably wouldn’t want to head out empty-handed, either, especially with a group.
-With that in mind, the exact size and weight of your portable shower should depend on the kind of trip you’re taking.
+With that in mind, the exact size and weight of the product you buy should depend on the kind of trip you’re taking.

 If you’re planning a super-short campout or you prefer to pack light, there are plenty of good options weighing in at under a pound.
 On the other hand, if you’ve got a camper van you can fall back on, you might as well invest in a robust 25-pound heater instead.